7 Best Kubernetes Observability Tools in 2026 (Tested & Compared)

 What is eBPF and why does it matter for Kubernetes observability?

-Can I use OpenTelemetry for Kubernetes monitoring?
+Can I use OpenTelemetry for Kubernetes observability?